Fusilli Bolognese in a Dutch Oven

 Instructions

 - Heat a 6-quart (or larger) pot on high heat.
 Add the ground beef to the pot and break apart.
+(See Note 1).
 Cook the ground beef on medium-high until the pieces are browned and caramelized.
 This will take about 20 minutes, requiring stirring every 2-3 minutes.
 The beef will emit liquid and you can use this to deglaze any parts that get stuck.
 Add about 2 tablespoons of butter as the liquid evaporates.
 Add 1 teaspoon of salt.

 - Once the ground beef has browned and caramelized, add the finely diced onion, celery, carrots, and 2 tablespoons of butter and mix together.